sjzd123456/ItemMagnetPlus/README.md

 * If you change the version number, your config might get reset, so don't touch it

 ### Changelog:

+ v0.1.10: Scale spark rate on pulled items, fixed some desync bugs in MP, fixed grab bags being pulled in by all players

  v0.1.9: Fixed desync bug with more than two players in MP